-The Company uses the Black-Scholes Model to value the Level 3 warrant liability at inception and on subsequent valuation dates.
+The Company's Level 3 liabilities consist of the warrant liabilities resulting from the August 2021 and November 2022 issuance of warrants (see Note 10).
+The Company uses the Black-Scholes Model to value the warrant liabilities at inception and on subsequent valuation dates.
 This model incorporates transaction details such as the Company's stock price, contractual terms, maturity, risk free rates, and volatility.
-The significant unobservable input for the Level 3 warrant liability includes volatility.
+The significant unobservable input for the Level 3 warrant liabilities includes volatility.
 Given the limited period of time the Company's stock has been traded in an active market, the expected volatility is estimated by taking the average historical price volatility for industry peers, consisting of several public companies in the Company's industry that are similar in size, stage, or financial leverage, over a period of time commensurate to the expected term of the warrants.
-At June 30, 2022, the fair value of the warrant liability was estimated using the Black-Scholes Model with the following inputs and assumptions:
+At March 31, 2023, the fair value of the warrant liabilities were estimated using the Black-Scholes Model with the following inputs and assumptions: